Paisley Rekdal

 Paisley Rekdal was born and raised in Seattle.
 She received an MA from the University of Toronto and an MFA from the University of Michigan.

-Rekdal is the author of six volumes of poetry, including West: A Translation (Copper Canyon Press, 2023), which was long-listed for the 2023 National Book Award in Poetry and the winner of the 2024 Kingsley and Kate Tufts Award; Nightingale (Copper Canyon Press, 2019); Imaginary Vessels (Copper Canyon Press, 2016); Animal Eye (University of Pittsburgh Press, 2012), winner of the 2013 Rilke Prize from the University of North Texas; and A Crash of Rhinos (University of Georgia Press, 2000), winner of the University of Georgia Press’s Contemporary Poetry Series Award.
+Rekdal is the author of six volumes of poetry, including West: A Translation (Copper Canyon Press, 2023), which was long-listed for the 2023 National Book Award in Poetry and won the 2024 Kingsley and Kate Tufts Award; Nightingale (Copper Canyon Press, 2019); Imaginary Vessels (Copper Canyon Press, 2016); Animal Eye (University of Pittsburgh Press, 2012), winner of the 2013 Rilke Prize from the University of North Texas; and A Crash of Rhinos (University of Georgia Press, 2000), winner of the University of Georgia Press’s Contemporary Poetry Series Award.

 The poet Major Jackson writes,